IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 ### Section 2

-SPOs shall act as a check on the power of the Constitutional Committee under exceptional circumstances by separately voting on "Motion of no-confidence" and "Update committee/threshold and/or term" governance actions, and on "Parameter Update" governance actions that affect security-critical parameters set forth under Parameters that are Critical to the Operation of the Blockchain
+SPOs shall act as a check on the power of the Constitutional Committee under exceptional circumstances by separately voting on "Motion of no confidence" and "Update committee/threshold and/or term" governance actions, and on "Parameter Update" governance actions that affect security-critical parameters set forth under Parameters that are Critical to the Operation of the Blockchain